HappyTetrahedron/hue/README.md

 Philips Hue lights.
 At the core of these is a python script which acts as an interface between the other scripts and the Philips Hue API (hue.py).

+The file hueconfig.yml is used to configure hue.py. you need to specify the ip address of your Hue bridge, your Hue API key, and the information for your light scenes.

 ## colors.py